-If you retire from active Covered Employment at or after age 55, you may elect to receive a pension benefit under the Partial Lump Sum Payment Option.
-If you do not retire from active Covered Employment, you must have at least 20 Years of Vesting Service or 20 Pension Credits to elect this option.
+If you retire from active Covered Employment at or after age 55 with at least 10 Years of Vesting Service or 10 Pension Credits earned under the Chicago & Vicinity Laborers' District Council Pension Plan, you may elect to receive a pension benefit under the Partial Lump Sum Payment Option.
+If you do not retire from active Covered Employment, you must have at least 20 Years of Vesting Service or 20 Pension Credits earned under the Chicago & Vicinity Laborers' District Council Pension Plan to elect this option.
 This option is not available with a Disability Pension.